-According to the American Association of Endodontists, the most common symptom that might indicate the need for a root canal is tooth pain.
-The intensity of the pain can range from mild to severe; it might lessen or intensify throughout the day, or it might get worse only when you bite down on the tooth.
-Some people experience prolonged sensitivity to hot food or liquids.
-Your gums might also feel tender and swollen near the problem area.
+The most common symptom that may indicate the need for a root canal is tooth pain, according to the American Association of Endodontists.
+The intensity of the pain can range from mild to severe; it may lessen or intensify throughout the day, or it may get worse only when you bite down on the tooth.
+Some patients experience prolonged sensitivity to hot food or liquids.
+Your gums may also feel tender and swollen near the problem area.